MohammadMaftoun/Federated-Learning-Projects/README.md

 ![FL](https://miro.medium.com/v2/resize:fit:1400/0*mT-ml9Cuw0W4jIe_)

 Welcome to the Federated Learning Projects Repository!
-This repository hosts a collection of projects focused on developing, implementing, and experimenting with federated learning techniques.
-Federated learning is a decentralized approach to machine learning where multiple clients (devices or organizations) collaboratively train a model without sharing their local data.
+This repository hosts a collection of projects concentrated on developing, implementing, and experimenting with federated learning approaches.
+Federated learning is a decentralized technique of machine learning where multiple clients (devices or organizations) collaboratively train a model without sharing their local data.
 This repository aims to provide resources, code samples, and research to facilitate advancements in federated learning.

 # Contents